I've always avoided the study of Revelation, because it was too hard to understand. But I finally had to tackle it as I wanted to have

 Personally, I find using the printable table as an easier way to track and annotate your observations of the book

 If this study is correct, it answers many commonly asked questions such as:

 Revelation is a very difficult book to understand and interpretations abound.
-I hope this
+As a rigorously tested objective study, I hope this